 Another way criminals obtain data that can later be used in identity theft or hacking schemes is through phishing.
 Spoofed email addresses and instant messenger handles are the most common examples of phishing.
 An unsuspecting person will receive an email or a message that looks like it came from their bank or credit card company.
 The message may ask for the person’s log-in credentials, full name, address, date of birth, or any other information that can be used to access another person’s account or even order a new card in a different name.

 Online social platforms provide credit card fraudsters and identity thieves with the information they need to impersonate credit and bank account owners.
-Criminals will sometimes build profiles of their potential victims to keep track of the data they have been able to collect.
-Credit card companies and banks often ask for the account holder’s date of birth, mother’s maiden name, and ZIP code before permitting access to the owner’s account.
+Those who commit fraud will sometimes build profiles of their potential victims to keep track of the data they have been able to collect.
+Credit card companies and banks often ask for the account holder’s date of birth, mother’s maiden name and ZIP code before permitting access to the owner’s account.
 Much of the information customer service representatives request is often available on potential victims’ social media pages.

-Why you need an a criminal attorney after being charged
+Why you need a cyber crime defense attorney after being charged